 When we built our house 16 years ago, I designed the kitchen and have always loved it.
 We actually bought it from Wickes, and I believe the quality was better back then than now.
-But that’s a subject for another time.

 Over the years, as damp has got into the panelling, it started to discolour and no amount of cleaning would get it looking perfect again.